rhdb/SLaDOS/README.md

-# S2ID
+# SLaDOS
-A general purpose API to manage the mapping of NFC serial codes to personally identifiable identifiers over an encrypted connection.
+A decentralized solution for the registration of NFC cards, and compilation and collection of attendance information.

 # Building
 It's rust.
 If your seeing this, you now how to build this.
 It's just a normal executable.